 Arson can also occur within the “special maritime and territorial jurisdiction of the United States.”
 Those arsons are investigated by the FBI.
 They are prosecuted in federal court, under federal law.

 The federal law involved is 18 U.S.C.
 81. That statute makes it a federal crime to willfully and maliciously set fire to or burn any “building, structure or vessel, any machinery or building materials or supplies, military or naval stores, munitions of war, or any structural aids or appliances for navigation or shipping.”
 Persons convicted of this offense are exposed to a term in federal prison of up to twenty-five years.
 If the structure in question is a dwelling, or if the life of any person is jeopardized, then the person, if convicted, faces a term of imprisonment for up to life.

 New Jersey and Federal Arson--Final Thoughts

-Allan Marain and Norman Epting, Jr. are Criminal Lawyers in New Jersey.
-Their combined experience exceeds sixty-five years.
-Both have successfully represented clients accused of arson and aggravated arson.
+Allan Marain is a criminal lawyer in New Jersey.
+He has forty-five years experience.
+He has successfully represented clients accused of arson and aggravated arson.
 Persons charged with, or suspected of any kind of arson should meet with an experienced New Jersey criminal defense lawyer.
 The lawyer will need time to adequately investigate the charges and prepare a defense.
 It will often be necessary to find, retain, and prepare experts.
 Persons facing, or possibly facing, arson charges, should contact a New Jersey criminal defense lawyer immediately.